CJFulford/measurements-js/README.md

 ## @cjfulford/measurements-js

-@cjfulford/measurements-js is an npm package providing classes for handling measurements of length and area in various units.
+@cjfulford/measurements-js is an npm package providing classes for handling measurements of length, area, and volume in various units.
 This package offers flexibility and ease of use for converting, manipulating, and comparing measurements.

 ### Installation